 Use the swing.

-If you have an infant swing, the swaying motion of a swing can help calm your baby, mainly because they were so used to being in motion all the time in the womb!
-Just make sure that your baby doesn’t fall asleep in the swing since it isn’t a safe sleep space.
+If you have an infant swing, the swaying motion of a swing can help calm your baby, mainly because they are so used to being in motion all the time in the womb!
+Make sure your baby doesn’t fall asleep in the swing since it isn’t a safe sleep space.
 If you don’t have a swing, you can try swaying your baby back and forth in your arms.

 Use white noise or shush your baby.

-This creates a similar sound to what your baby heard all day in the womb.
-It can also help your baby become prepared for sleep.
-If you don’t have a white noise machine, don’t be afraid to get up close to your baby’s ear and “shush” over and over.
+This creates a similar sound to what your baby heard in the womb.
+It can also help your baby become prepared for sleep.2 If you don’t have a white noise machine, don’t be afraid to get close to your baby’s ear and “shush” over and over.

 Go on a walk.